 - All unused services should be turned off and removed from the host.

 - Logwatch should be installed and enabled on all Linux computers.
 The emailed output from Logwatch should be scanned daily for anomalous entries.

 - X11 forwarding is a security vulnerability and should be disallowed at all times.

 When possible, only a single virtual CPU should be specified for Virtual Machines (VMs).
 This is due to internal functionality that makes a single virtual CPU work better than multiple virtual CPUs for most current applications.
 In order to take advantage of multiple virtual CPUs, the application must be well written and highly multithreaded.

 Virtual RAM should be requested based on the maximum RAM expected to be utilized by the operating system and allocations.
 It is best to request the optimum amount required as overallocation of RAM in Virtual Machines can actually impair performance.

-All installations shall be performed using Red Hat Satellite Server or some form of kickstart.
+All installations shall be performed using Red Hat Satellite Server or some form of kickstart or other automated installation process.
 This provides for consistent, repeatable installation processes.
 It also provides a mechanism for distribution of updates and patches.

 Boot and Startup Configuration

 All Linux systems should be configured to display the GRUB boot menu to allow for selecting alternate kernels to boot from and to allow kernel boot parameters to be altered during the boot process.